-On December 11, 2018, the Compensation Committee, based on the recommendations of Dr. Müller and a review of market salary data performed by Compensia in December 2018, as well as the other factors described above, including specifically the expanded scope of responsibilities that certain officers including certain NEOs had assumed upon the acquisition of Xcerra, approved base salary increases for our executive officers including our NEOs.
+On February 4, 2021, the Compensation Committee, based on the recommendations of Dr. Müller, except with respect to his own compensation, and a review of market salary data as well as other factors described above, including specifically the expanded scope of responsibilities of certain NEOs, approved base salary increases for our executive officers including our NEOs effective on February 22, 2021 or the subsequent scheduled pay period.